Is a DAF Right For Me?

 Mark and Janet wanted their estate to make the greatest possible impact on charity and on their loved ones’ lives.
 They decided to sit down with an estate planning attorney for expert advice.
 With all the different giving vehicles, each with their own tax implications to consider, it felt like a puzzle to sort out how to best accomplish their goals, but their legal counsel walked them through their options.
 They learned it can be more tax-beneficial to leave retirement assets to charity, as individual beneficiaries will typically be subject to income tax when bequeathed retirement assets are distributed.
-They also learned that donating portions of their estate to charity through a giving vehicle would reduce the estate tax or inheritance tax burden their loved ones might incur.
+They also learned that donating portions of their estate to charity through a giving vehicle would potentially reduce any applicable estate tax.
 With this information, they were able to determine which of their assets to leave to charity upon their death.
 However, they knew it was possible they might change their minds down the road about which charities to support, and that would require contacting their attorney and the administrator of their retirement assets or life insurance to modify their named charitable beneficiaries.
 If instead, they named their DAF as the beneficiary of their assets, then any changes in the future to the charities they wished to support would simply need to be made to their DAF.
 Mark and Janet opened a DAF and are giving to charity through it even now.
 But having named their DAF as a beneficiary within their will and of certain assets, they know their charitable impact will extend beyond their lifetimes.

 At HighGround, Donor Advisors decide how the funds within their DAFs will be granted to charity upon their passing.
 Named, trusted individuals may assume the grant recommendation privileges, the funds may be granted out to named charities, or the remaining funds may be used to establish an endowment.
 Funneling the charitable giving of your estate through one vehicle can also simplify the process for your loved ones and the executor of your will.
 If you’d like to maximize the charitable impact of your estate while simplifying the process, a DAF might be right for you.